DavidJerman/machine-learning-with-cnn/README.md

 11. Now start building the model by adding the layers located below the **Add Layer** button.
 First select the desired layer and by clicking on the **Add Layer** button add the selected layer to the model.
 The most important available layers are:

-    * Input (Input layer, not neccessary, a convolution layer can be used instead),
+    * Input (Input layer, not necessary, a convolution layer can be used instead),
     * Convolution2D (Convolutional 2D layer),
     * MaxPooling2D (Max Pooling 2D layer),
     * Dropout (Dropout layer),
     * Flatten (Flatten layer).

 ##### Setting the layer parameters
-Each layer has its corresponding properties, which can be set inside of the layer itself.
-All of the values in the layer(s) have to be set or the model won't compile and run.
-Layer properties need to be entered inside of the corresponding text fields equiped with the property label name.
-To remove a specific layer, click on the **Remove** button located inside of the layer itself.
+Each layer has its corresponding properties, which can be set inside the layer itself.
+All the values in the layer(s) have to be set, or the model won't compile and run.
+Layer properties need to be entered inside the corresponding text fields equipped with the property label name.
+To remove a specific layer, click on the **Remove** button located inside the layer itself.
 #### Post and pre model-building
 ##### Getting the final (output) shape
 Below the **Output shape** field are displayed the final output layer shape (after and before flatten).
 To obtain the following information, first build or load the model and after that use the **Get shape** button, to get the output shapes.
 ##### Saving and loading the model
 After a model has been built, its structure can be saved into a .nets file.
-To do so, after the model is built, click on the **Save network** button and select the save location and the file save name.
+To do so, after the model is built, click on the **Save network** button and select the save location, and the file save name.
 Models can also be loaded from these same files by using the **Load network** button.
 After clicking the **Load network** button, select the network that you want to load.
 Clicking on select in the explorer window will result into the old model being deleted and the new model being loaded into the program.